aresta/ESP32_GPS/README.md

 The goal is to build a portable GPS device that displays a map with your position in a small display.

+You just need to download the map file of your country/area, copy it into the SD card, put the SD card in the device and power on.

-The device elements:
+The elements:

-- ESP32 micro controller.
+- ESP32 Wrover micro controller.
 - GPS module.
 - Small display.
+IPS to get a good visibility outdoors.
 - Micro-sd card with the maps data.
 - Vectorial maps data from OpenStreetMap.
 Basically polylines and polygons to display the roads, paths, rivers, buildings, forest, etc.